Perfect Record Label 1922-Apr. 1938

 Uncle Josh (Cal Stewart) was a monologuist known for telling humorous stories with a unique laugh.
 I’ve included a link to the audio of Uncle Josh at the Circus below.
 It is on a Columbia record.

 Perfect Record Label: 1923-1937.
-Record may be black, blue, green, or red shellac with nude sun-worshippers.
+The record may be black, blue, green, or red shellac with nude sun-worshippers.

 Perfect Record Label: 1937-1938.
 Blue and Silver.